 GUERRERO: "Oh, they were interested.
 Very interested."

 It can all be traced back to Scott Levy, AKA Raven.
-Back in 1999, most of the roster was so unhappy with the political environment of the company, WCW management had to hold a meeting.
-They offered anyone who was unhappy, the opportunity to negotiate a release of their contract.
+Back in 1999, most of the roster was so unhappy with the company’s political environment, WCW management had to hold a meeting.
+They offered anyone unhappy the opportunity to negotiate a release of their contract.
 Raven jumped right on it, appearing back in ECW less than a week later.
 He was the inspiration, proof the grass could be greener on the other side.

-This all led to the previously mentioned Souled Out pay-per-view on June 16th, 2000, where WCW had Chris Benoit defeat Sid Vicious in the main event for their vacant World Heavyweight Championship.
+This led to the previously mentioned Souled Out pay-per-view on June 16th, 2000, where WCW had Chris Benoit defeat Sid Vicious in the main event for their vacant World Heavyweight Championship.
 Despite the honor, nothing changed.
-Benoit was threatened over his intended departure, as well as asked to stay the day after being awarded the big gold belt, rather than quit.
+Benoit was threatened over his intended departure and asked to stay the day after being awarded the big gold belt rather than quit.
 In response, he supposedly threw the title in a garbage can and left, holding his ground.
 WCW then attempted to erase his reign by pointing out that Sid’s foot was under the rope when Benoit made him tap, invalidating the victory.

 Whatever which way it went down, Chris Benoit was done with the company on January 17th, 2000.
 He went back to Japan for a few weeks.
 Then, on the January 31st, 2000 episode of Raw is War, The Radicalz debuted.

 The group’s jump to WWF is seen by many as the death knell for World Championship Wrestling.

 Part 5 – Chris Benoit – A Wolverine in the Land of Giants